domenicw/PascalInterpreter/README.md

 This is a tiny calculator written is Swift.
 It has it's own compiler and interpreter.

-It is base on [this tutorial](https://ruslanspivak.com/lsbasi-part1/).
+It is based on [this tutorial](https://ruslanspivak.com/lsbasi-part1/).